 Elwyn Saunders Academic Graduation Symposium

-Each year in June, we invite a nationally recognized speaker or distinguished alumnus to lead the academic portion of our graduation celebration.
-The format typically consists of several lectures delivered by the visiting professor and interactive case presentations by the residents.
-Residents, faculty and program graduates attend.
+Each year in June, we invite a visiting professor or distinguished alumnus to lead the academic portion of our graduation celebration.
+The format typically consists of several lectures delivered by the speaker and interactive case presentations by the residents.

 We offer financial support to residents so they can attend national courses: